 Defining Your ICP (Ideal Customer Profile)

-For a B2B fintech or insurance provider, the ideal customer profile varies by product, but common patterns emerge:
+For a B2B fintech or insurance provider, the ideal customer profile shifts by product, but a few patterns hold across the board:

-- Company size: SMBs with 10 to 500 employees (underserved by advanced financial solutions) and mid-market companies with 500 to 5,000 employees (needing more sophistication)
+- Company size: SMBs with 10 to 500 employees, largely underserved by advanced financial tooling, and mid-market companies with 500 to 5,000 employees that need more structure

-- Buying behavior: Companies facing cash flow challenges, financing needs, compliance requirements, or asset protection concerns
+- Buying behavior: companies dealing with cash flow pressure, financing gaps, compliance obligations, or asset protection concerns

 Relevant Intent Signals for Fintech and Insurance